frankolson/frankolson.github.io-old/_posts/2017-02-15-SaaS_Tutorial_Part_2.md

 end
 ~~~

-- Sweet all of our tests are passing.
+Sweet all of our tests are passing.
 Let's go ahead and commit our work again.

 ~~~
 git add .
 git commit -m "add initial account specs, controller, and routes"
 ~~~

+### Finishing the Specs and Adding Our First Views {#section-5}

-- Now let's go complete those spec tests
-- And we are going to start with the new action.
-- Side note: in the last post I forgot to add a gem to the dev/test block in the Gemfile:
+Now let's go complete those spec tests, and we are going to start with the `:new` action. _Side note: in the last post I forgot to add a gem to the development and test block of the Gemfile, so we're are going to fix that here as well._

 ~~~ruby
 # Gemfile